-Patients with antibodies to MOG or AQP4 show clinically overlapping features, but consensus is emerging that anti-MOG and anti-AQP4 constitute separate diseases (Zamvil and Slavin, 2015; Fujihara, 2019; Mader et al., 2020).
-While this study indicates that MOG-Abs from most patients require bivalent binding for antigen-recognition, autoantibodies to AQP4 have been reported to bind also as monomer (Crane et al., 2011).
-Monovalent binding of IgG provides a more efficient platform for C1q binding and complement activation than bivalent binding (Diebolder et al., 2014; Soltys et al., 2019).
-Previous work has shown that complement-mediated activation by MOG-Abs in vitro was restricted to high titre positive patients (Mader et al., 2011).
-Thus, MOG-Abs may activate complement, but they do this far less efficient than by AQP4-Abs.
-This view is supported by histopathological examinations: although C9neo deposition can be observed in patients with MOG-Abs (Spadaro et al., 2015; Jarius et al., 2016; Kortvelyessy et al., 2017; Hoftberger et al., 2020) or after transfer of their MOG-Abs (Spadaro et al., 2018; Mader et al., 2002; Bradl et al., 2009; Takai et al., 2020).
-In particular, patients with AQP4-Abs have large perivascular complement deposition that is missing in MOGAD (Weber et al., 2018; Mader et al., 2020).
+Patients with antibodies to MOG or AQP4 show clinically overlapping features, but consensus is emerging that anti-MOG and anti-AQP4 constitute separate diseases.^{5,9,49} While this study indicates that MOG-Abs from most patients require bivalent binding for antigen-recognition, autoantibodies to AQP4 have been reported to also bind as monomer.50 Monovalent binding of IgG provides a more efficient platform for C1q binding and complement activation than bivalent binding.51,52 Previous work has shown that complement-mediated activation by MOG-Abs in vitro was restricted to high-titre positive patients.53 Thus, MOG-Abs may activate complement, but they do this far less efficiently than by AQP4-Abs.
+This view is supported by histopathological examinations: although C9neo deposition can be observed in patients with MOG-Abs^{54-57} or after transfer of their MOG-Abs,26 it is far less pronounced than in patients with antibodies to AQP4.^{7,58,59} In particular, patients with AQP4-Abs have large perivascular complement deposition that is missing in MOGAD.^{5,8}

-While IgGs from patients with AQP4-Abs readily induce disease upon transfer (Bradl et al., 2009), this has been difficult to achieve with IgG preparations from MOG-Abs positive patients and it took affinity purification of antibodies from selected patients to achieve this (Spadaro et al., 2018).
-These affinity-purified Abs that transfer disease also recognize MOG by ELISA as shown here.
-Recognition of MOG by ELISA by a few patients was interpreted as an indicator of high affinity (Tea et al., 2019), suggesting that these patients' antibodies might bind monovalently.
-Along this line, only a single patient with high-titre antibodies to MOG was able to induce complement-dependent tissue injury in an ex vivo organotypic brain slice model (Peschl et al., 2017) and no complement-dependent changes were observed upon intracerebral injection of pooled IgG from MOG positive patients (Saadoun et al., 2014).
-Complement-independent pathomechanisms of MOG-Abs include also cytoskeletal alterations (Dale et al., 2014) and antibody-mediated cellular cytotoxicity (Brilot et al., 2009).
+While IgGs from patients with AQP4-Abs readily induce disease upon transfer,58 this has been difficult to achieve with IgG preparations from MOG-Ab-positive patients and it took affinity purification of antibodies from selected patients to achieve this.26 These affinity-purified antibodies that transfer disease also recognize MOG by ELISA, as shown here.
+Recognition of MOG by ELISA by a few patients was interpreted as an indicator of high affinity,19 suggesting that these patients' antibodies might bind monovalently.
+Along this line, only a single patient with high-titre antibodies to MOG was able to induce complement-dependent tissue injury in an ex vivo organotypic brain slice model36 and no complement-dependent changes were observed upon intracerebral injection of pooled IgG from MOG-positive patients.60 Complement-independent pathomechanisms of MOG-Abs include also cytoskeletal alterations61 and antibody-mediated cellular cytotoxicity.13

 The observations from pathology and our finding that MOG-Abs largely bind bivalently have therapeutic implications.
-This suggests that the anti-complement therapy with eculizumab, which is very successful in patients with anti-AQP4 (Pittock et al., 2019) might be less effective in patients with MOG-Abs.
-Autoantibodies may induce pathology by multiple mechanisms other than complement activation, including endocytosis and FcR activation (Ludwig et al., 2017; Dalmau and Graus, 2018).
-In animal models of hemolytic anemia, low-affinity bivalently binding autoantibodies were highly pathogenic (Fossati-Jimack et al., 1999).
-MOG-Abs affinity-purified from patients were pathogenic by enhancing activation of cognate T cells (Spadaro et al., 2018), presumably by accumulating in CNS-resident phagocytes (Flach et al., 2016) and enhancing T cell activation via FcR-dependent opsonization of MOG (Kinzel et al., 2016).
+This suggests that the anticomplement therapy with eculizumab, which is very successful in patients with anti-AQP4,40 might be less effective in patients with MOG-Abs.
+Autoantibodies may induce pathology by multiple mechanisms other than complement activation, including endocytosis and FcR activation.^{2,62} In animal models of haemolytic anaemia, low-affinity bivalently binding autoantibodies were highly pathogenic.63 MOG-Abs affinity-purified from patients were pathogenic by enhancing activation of cognate T cells,26 presumably by accumulating in CNS-resident phagocytes64 and enhancing T-cell activation via FcR-dependent opsonization of MOG.65

 Together, we report that MOG-Abs from most patients require the intracellular part of MOG to recognize its extracellular part and show a bivalent binding to MOG.
-These features of human MOG-Abs explain why a cell-based assay with FL-MOG is the gold-standard to identify such patients and have implications for our concept about pathogenicity of human MOG-Abs.
+These features of human MOG-Abs explain why a CBA with FL-MOG is the gold standard to identify such patients and have implications for our concept about pathogenicity of human MOG-Abs.